 It can be applied toward undergraduate or graduate study at Oregon public colleges and universities as well as eligible private non-profit institutions, where award amounts can go up to the public institution maximum level, in the upcoming 2022-23 school year.
 See eligible Oregon college or universities here.

-The priority deadline for students enrolling in the Fall 2022 term is August 1st, 2022 at 5 pm.
-To meet this deadline, students must have a valid 2022-23 FAFSA or ORSAA and submit an application.
-Additional information can be found on the Oregon Tribal Student Grant website.
+OSAC is continuing to accept applications for Fall 2022 and future terms.
+Students must have a valid 2022-23 FAFSA or ORSAA and submit an application.

 If you have questions you can call (541) 687-7400 or email PublicPrograms@hecc.oregon.gov.